ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-system-security-plan.md

 #### HybridSystem compliance approach

 The HybridSystem leverages Microsoft Azure and Office 365, which have been IRAP assessed at PROTECTED by CyberCX.
-With the exception of Microsoft Defender ATP, all HybridSystem services have been IRAP assessed.
+All HybridSystem services have been IRAP assessed.

 Azure AD is defined as a non-regional service, but [hosts identity data in Australian datacentres](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-data-storage-australia) for customers that provide an Australian or New Zealand address .
 This includes Azure AD Directory Management and Authentication functions.
 Other Azure AD functions, including Azure MFA, store data in global datacentres.